 Palatal consonants are made by the body of the tongue touching against the hard palate of the mouth.
-In English, the only consonant that is considered palatal is "y," but in Japanese, there are a lot more, many of which do happen to use "y" to be made.
-These consonants are limited to the vowels /a/, /u/, and /o/, and they're all created with the help of the consonant /y/.
+In Japanese, these consonants are usually limited to the vowels /a/, /u/, and /o/, and they're all created with the help of the consonant /y/.
 First, we'll look at those palatal consonants shown below in the chart.

 |Consonant||C + /a/||C + /u/||C + /o/|

 Usage Note: In loan-words, these consonants may be used with other vowels.